awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-configuration.md

 Subscribe to receive notifications when a component's configuration updates\.
 When you subscribe to a key, you receive a notification when any child of that key updates\.

+<a name="ipc-subscribe-operation-note"></a>This operation is a subscription operation where you subscribe to a stream of event messages\.
+To use this operation, define a stream response handler with functions that handle event messages, errors, and stream closure\.
+For more information, see [Subscribe to IPC event streams](interprocess-communication.md#ipc-subscribe-operations)\.

+**Event message type:** `ConfigurationUpdateEvents`

 #### Request<a name="ipc-operation-subscribetoconfigurationupdate-request"></a>

 This operation's request has the following parameters: